Santiago123otero/TripletFace/README.md

 * Generate those for each of the student included in the dataset
 * Add inference script in order to use the final model

-I used this script that was not make by me. i get the centroids and the threshelods kind of but i am know this is not what you are asking, however i post the results because i think they are very interesting.
+**I used this script that was not made by me. i get the centroids and the threshelods kind of but i am know this is not what you are asking, however i posted the results because i think they are very interesting.
-(triplet_inference.py)
+(triplet_inference.py)**

 * Change README.md in order to include the student choices explained and a table containing the Centroids and Thesholds for each student of the dataset with a vizualisation ( See the one above )